alexsgi/java-utils/README.md

 AdvImage.takeScrenshots(File path, int amount, int delay, boolean inNewThread);
 ```
 Important : the input file needs to be a directory !

 ---

 ### Run something parallel :
 ```java
 ParallelTask.runParallel(Runnable runnable, CommandCallback callback);
 ```
+This creates a new thread and starts it.